CQU-club/PCS/README.md

 ## English Version

-This repository hosts the digital artifacts for the automated quality inspection of precast concrete slabs.
+This repository hosts the digital artifacts for the automated Dimensional quality inspection of precast concrete slabs.
 It provides the logic-based framework to transform raw inspection data into diagnostic results and global quality decisions.

 ### Core Files